FO-PINNs: A First-Order formulation for Physics Informed Neural Networks: Results

-Using high-fidelity OpenFOAM simulation results as the "ground truth", Figure \ref{fig:param_cylinder} compares the validation error between the parameterized FO-PINN model and non-parameterized (baseline) and parameterized PINN models.
+Using high-fidelity OpenFOAM simulation results as the "ground truth", Fig. \ref{fig:param_cylinder} compares the validation error between the parameterized FO-PINN model and non-parameterized (baseline) and parameterized PINN models.
 We observe that the error in FO-PINN are lower by an order of magnitude compared to that of PINN for the parameterized system.
 The FO-PINN for the parameterized system has accuracies closer to that of the baseline, whereas PINN for the parameterized system performs significantly worse compared to that of its non-parameterized counterpart.
-This can be also observed clearly in the predicted results and errors for velocity and pressure as shown in Figure \ref{fig:annular_ring_p}.
+This can be also observed clearly in the predicted results and errors for velocity and pressure as shown in Fig. \ref{fig:annular_ring_p}.
+Figure \ref{fig:param_trend} shows the error trend when the number of parameters are increased.
+All the models are trained for 200,000 epochs.
+We can observe that FO-PINN performs stays consistently close to the baseline (zero parameters case), whereas it increases quickly with the number of parameters for standard PINN.